otsedom/ViolaJonesCascades/README.md

 # ViolaJonesCascades
 xml files for OpenCV designed for different face related.

-Detectors include as target head and shoulders, eye, mouth and nose detection.
+Detectors include as target head and shoulders, eye, ears, mouth and nose detection.
 Most of them were distributed whithin OpenCV before release 3

 A couple of python sample codes are included.